-Figure 8-3 General Block Diagram of the \$GTCOR Routine
+Figure 8-3B General Block Diagram of the \$GTCOR Routine (statistical module GTCOS)

 The system library Request Core Block Routine (\$RQCB), described in Chapter 7, is called to determine whether enough free dynamic memory space is currently available to satisfy the allocation request.
 If so, the \$GTCOR routine returns the memory address of the resident block to the caller.